SergeoLacruz/inventree-supplier-panel/README.md

 ![Mouser Panel](https://github.com/SergeoLacruz/inventree-supplier-panel/blob/master/pictures/mouser_panel.png)

-The button initiates the transfer.
+The button "Transfer PO" initiates the transfer.
 It takes each element of your PO using the SKU of the supplier part and transfers it to the suppliers WEB shop.
 When finished it downloads the data from the WEB page and puts the data into the table.
 Here you see the actual stock at the supplier and an OK bubble when the stock is large enough for you order.